fxadilima/memanah-rajawali/README.md

 ## Compatibility Issues

-If you read it directly on GitHub, some formats may not be compatible (eg. _footnotes_), I'm going to fix this as soon as I can, but unfortunately
+If you do not read it directly on GitHub, some formats may not be compatible (eg. _footnotes_), I'm going to fix this as soon as I can, but unfortunately
 I am still busy translating, so it may not be soon enough.
+But if you instead read it on GitHub, then some links to the videos, which display an image, the position of the image may not be pleasant to look at, as it uses w3.css styles _not_ available directly for GitHub viewer.
+Some HTML _containers_ which rely on those styles are also not displayed correctly.

 You can still use my **reader.html** here, and load the appropriate files directly.
 It works.